 Advanced RA can also lead to arthritis mutilans.
 This can cause severe deformity of the hands and feet.

 If a person has been experiencing repeated flares with little relief, they should see their doctor.
-It is essential to manage flares as early on as possible.
+It is essential to manage flares as early as possible.

 Patients may require changes to their medication and treatment programs if flares persist.
 Making these changes may help prevent long-term damage and reduce painful symptoms.